The Donora Death Fog of 1948

 Twenty-six townspeople would die in all.

 ‘It was murder!
-The owners of US Steel should have gone to jail.’
+The owners of U.S. Steel should have gone to jail.’

 Donora Death Fog survivor

-President Richard Nixon created the US Environmental Protection Agency in 1970, leading to The Clean Air Act.
-Nonetheless, air pollution in industrial Pennsylvania cities and towns like Pittsburgh remained a problem for decades more.
-Add the mills of Illinois, Ohio and Indiana and air pollution precipitated down upon the northeastern states as Acid Rain, killing lake and river fish populations all the way to New England.
+Republican President Richard Nixon created the U.S .Environmental Protection Agency in 1970, leading to the passage of the The Clean Air Act the same year.
+Nonetheless, air pollution in eastern industrial cities and towns, like Pittsburgh and Cleveland, remained a problem for decades more.
+Add the steel mills of Illinois, Ohio and Indiana and air pollution precipitated down upon the northeastern states as Acid Rain, in the 1960’s, 70’s, and 80’s, killing lake and river fish populations all the way from Lake Erie to New England and Canada.

 Published by andrewspaulw

-LOST IN HISTORY Blog/Podcast about key forgotten history still relevant in today's world.
-Paul Andrews also has 5 historical adventure novels, all available on Amazon.
+LOST IN HISTORY - Forgotten History still relevant in today's world.
+LIH creator, Paul Andrews, has 5 historical novels and 2 nonfiction available on Amazon.

-Leave a Reply
+Please leave a Reply